Conditions

 Assuming no conditions_logic

-is specified at the rule level, the following couple of conditions check if an order is tagged as dropship
+is specified at the level, the following couple of conditions check if an order is tagged as dropship

 and contains at least a line item whose SKU code starts with TSHIRT